-As the new entry into the crowded LA museum scene The Broad has big shoes to fill.
-That being said it has started out incredibly strong with an infinity mirror room installation that is blowing up Instagram and free entrance, which is hard to beat.
-I got a chance to check out the museum a few days ago and I was really impressed by all the great exhibits they had, especially since a lot of it teeters on the strange, which is my kind of thing.
-Here is all the info for you to check it out yourself.
+As the new entry into the crowded LA museum scene, The Broad has big shoes to fill.
+That being said, it has started out incredibly strong with an infinity mirror room installation that is blowing up Instagram and free entrance, which is hard to beat.
+I got a chance to check out the museum a few days ago (in 2017), and I was really impressed by all the great exhibits they had, especially since a lot of it teeters on the unique, which is my kind of thing.
+Here is all the info so you to check it out yourself.

 - Cost: Free but must reserve tickets online